geoffstorm/DiceRoller/README.md

 # Dice Roller
-A dice rolling utility aimed at tabletop gaming
+A dice rolling app aimed at tabletop gaming